 - Room temperature: Once cool, store them in a paper towel-lined container for 2-3 days.
 This will help absorb the moisture in the muffins which keeps them from getting soggy.

-- Freezer: Once cool, wrap each individual muffin in plastic wrap then store them in a sealed container or freezer bag for up to 1 month.
+- Freezer: Once cool, wrap them individually in plastic wrap then store them in a sealed container or freezer bag for up to 1 month.

-No, the berries need to be frozen when adding them to the batter.
+No, the berries must be frozen when adding them to the batter!

 I have not tested this recipe with fresh raspberries but I would watch the baking time as they may bake differently.